How to Factory Reset Most Yamaha Keyboards and Digital Pianos

 If your keyboard isn’t working, and you’re considering having it repaired by a service center, you might want to try a factory reset first.
 I’ve had quite a few customers come in with apparently mute keyboards that, in fact, just needed a factory reset.

-Your Yamaha’s memory can become corrupted over time.
-This might be from being powered off suddenly—unplugged at an inopportune moment.
-It might be from a static shock.
-A keyboard with corrupted memory might not boot correctly, or it might not produce any sound.
+Your Yamaha might have issues with a setting that got accidentally changed that you can no longer find.
+It might also have corrupt memory: This might be from being powered off suddenly—unplugged at an inopportune moment—or even from a static shock.
 A factory reset can clear that corrupted memory and restore normal function.

 Yamaha uses a handful of repeatable patterns—either a menu-driven reset from the screen or a power‑on key hold.
 Below I’ve grouped the most common procedures.